kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-10-19-desktop-deployment-of-streamlit-apps-without-python-or-docker.md

 [![](/assets/img/streamlit_app_packaging_workflow.png)](https://www.youtube.com/channel/UCWkX7E-ImVbf0O3ocAW51wg)

 Many data scientists and developers leverage the power of Streamlit to create interactive web applications.
 However, distributing these applications to end-users, especially those without technical backgrounds, often presents challenges related to Python installations, dependency management, or Docker environments.
 This article details a robust method to convert Streamlit applications into standalone desktop executables, eliminating the need for Python, Docker, or internet downloads on the client machine.
-This is achieved through the innovative combination of Pyodide and Electron, facilitated by a library called "Estilite."
+This is achieved through the innovative combination of Pyodide and Electron, facilitated by a library called "Stlite (streamlit lite)."

 ### The Challenge of Streamlit Distribution